NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/source/source.md

   ```

 - **exact**
-  Results that contain the exact phrase in the same order will be found.
+  Results that contain the exact word or phrase in the same order will be found.
   - Example:
   ```
   Search: "artificial intelligence"